 Canine Diabetes Mellitus is diagnosed by your veterinarian using a simple test to measure the amount of glucose in the dog’s blood and/or urine.
 Normal blood glucose levels for dogs can range from 75-120 mg/dl.
 If a dog has diabetes, their blood glucose levels will be significantly increased.

-Because the diabetic dog is not producing enough of it’s own insulin, a replacement form of insulin will need to be administered daily at-home followed by regular blood sugar monitoring using using devices specifically calibrated for pets.
+Because the diabetic dog is not producing enough of its own insulin, a replacement form of insulin will need to be administered daily at-home followed by regular blood sugar monitoring using devices specifically calibrated for pets.
 Unfortunately, without proper monitoring, uncontrolled diabetes can lead to a more serious metabolic condition.A more serious form or complication of uncontrolled diabetes in dogs is a condition termed Diabetic Ketoacidosis (DKA).
 Click To Tweet

 In these cases, there are other changes in the blood and urine that point to this serious, potentially lethal, metabolic disorder.

-Ketoacidiosis in Dogs
+Ketoacidosis in Dogs

 Diabetic ketoacidosis (DKA) is a severe form of complicated diabetes mellitus (DM) which requires emergency care.
 Dogs with the more serious metabolic DKA disorder may require intensive in-patient treatment in the hospital environment to stabilize the pet prior to discharging them for home care.

 In Diabetic Ketoacidosis (DKA), glucose is not effectively entering into the cells, so instead, ketones are synthesized from fatty acids as a substitute form of energy.
-Excess keto-acids results in acidosis and severe electrolyte abnormalities–which can be a life threatening situation for your canine companion.
+Excess keto-acids results in acidosis and severe electrolyte abnormalities–which can be a life-threatening situation for your canine companion.

 Each DKA case is different–there is no way to put a specific time on how long it can take to regulate a dog’s supplemental insulin.
 Sometimes the regulation process will require you to try different dosages, multiple diets (and combination diets), as well as varying the daily injections.